jamespohalloran/linkproofer/readme.md

 Usage: linkproofer [options]

 Options:
-  -h, --help                   display help for command -V, --version                output the version number -f, --files <files>          Filepath pattern for files in which linkproofer should check for links -v, --verbose <verbose>      Log out all checked links (not just the failures) -o, --outputDir <outputDir>  Directory to put the compiled output files.
-(Default "dist").
+  -V, --version                output the version number -f, --files <files>          Filepath pattern for files in which linkproofer should check for links -v, --verbose                Log out all checked links (not just the failures) -o, --outputDir <outputDir>  Directory to put the compiled output files.
+(Default dist).
 This directory should be added to your .gitignore
   -b, --baseURL <baseURL>      baseURL to use for relative links.
+  -h, --help                   display help for command
 ```